Teeter inversion Tables 2022 Reviews (The FitSpine Series)

 Is the Teeter Inversion Table Easy to Assemble?

 All Teeter Inversion tables are easy to assemble and you get an instructional DVD that covers everything.
-They actually come 80% pre-assembled!

-You may need help with unpacking since the parts are a little heavy.
 The Teeter inversion tables do not require a wrench, as opposed to a few other inversion tables.

 The tables are all super high-quality steel construction and are fairly easy to fold up and store.